 A word about yogurt

-Many people popularly believe the misconception that eating grocery store yogurt is a good way to keep your digestive system working properly.
-Unfortunately, this practice does not do the job everyone thinks it does.
-The reality is, even the “organic” labeled products have flaws that prevent our digestive system from reaping the benefits of the important probiotics supposedly contained within the package.
+Most grocery store yogurt falls short of delivering the health benefits we are told it does by health professionals.
+Even the “organic” labeled products have flaws that prevent our digestive system from reaping the benefits of the important probiotics supposedly contained within the package.

 Beware of products on the mainstream market such as Activia by Dannon and YoPlus by Yoplait.
 Contrary to product labeling and marketing, these products are not whole foods by any imagination-stretch and do not provide nutrition.
 They contain ingredients such as corn syrup, sugar, fructose, modified corn starch, and pasteurized dairy that is skim or non-fat (altered and not whole or raw).
 All of these ingredients spell trouble for the digestive system because they do not guarantee live delivery of necessary bacteria into the intestinal tract and add more toxins to your body.
 Even though these companies add fruit like strawberries to their product so you will better enjoy the flavor, fruit is an unnecessary additive and may actually inhibit the delivery of friendly bacteria into your gut.

-Remember that while all these companies are in business to make money, those listed that produce probiotic supplements are reliable companies working to improve people’s health and have used studies and research to back up their claims, while the others are not presenting the whole truth to their consumers about the effectiveness of their products – nor the manner in which they are produced – and use marketing lingo to sell products.
-A simple comparison of the net nutritional value of those listed above should clearly reveal the quality of ingredients and efficacy of their use.
+Remember that while commercial companies that sell yogurt and other products are in business to make money, those listed that produce probiotic supplements are reliable companies working to improve people’s health and have used studies and research to back up their claims, while the others are not presenting the whole truth to their consumers about the effectiveness of their products – nor the manner in which they are produced – and use marketing lingo to sell products.
+A simple comparison of the net nutritional value of those listed above should clearly reveal the quality of ingredients.

 Resolution for allergies

-Along with a healthy lifestyle and eating habits, the use of probiotics can also greatly reduce the body’s reaction to allergies of many kinds.
-A great deal of practitioners and patients alike agree that this type of supplement, when taken properly, is highly effective to greatly reducing and eliminating allergies.
+Along with a healthy lifestyle and eating habits, including foods and quality supplements with probiotics can also greatly reduce the body’s reaction to allergies of many kinds.
+A great deal of practitioners and individuals alike agree that this type of supplement, when taken properly, is highly effective to greatly reducing and eliminating allergies.

 Many people hold the belief that that allergies are triggered by so-called “allergens”, but this is a common misconception.
 Although the allergen may indeed be the culprit of allergenic symptoms, the underlying cause of allergies is almost always a weakened immune system.
 A key factor to avoiding allergies in foods is variety and avoidance of foods that cause symptoms.
 Repeated exposure to the same elements can cause allergies to develop over time.
 To learn more about how allergies are affected by probiotic use, read this medical journal article from Cambridge University and the Nutrition Society.